dermil/js-calculator/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 ## To Do List
 ### Functionality
--The calculator can Perform Basic functions
+-The calculator can Perform these Basic functions\

     -~~Can Add~~
     -~~Can Divide~~
     -~~Can Subtract~~